hackingbeauty/react-mic/README.md

 ## Example

 The code snippet below is just a quick example of how to use React-Mic.
-To see how to integrate React-Mic into a *real* applications, join the [React-Mic private member's area](https://hackingbeautyllc.clickfunnels.com/optin1588882330260).
+To see how to integrate React-Mic into a *real* application, join the [React-Mic private member's area](https://hackingbeautyllc.clickfunnels.com/optin1588882330260) for a complete tutorial.

 ```js
 import { ReactMic } from 'react-mic';